seamlessaccess/SeamlessAccess-web/content/work/step2.md

 All of the benefits of the **Limited** implementation PLUS

+* The user will interact with the SeamlessAccess button - an increasingly recognizable symbol for access using their institution
 * If the user has a preferred sign in host (identity provider), the name of this institution will be displayed on the SeamlessAccess button.
 * If the user is currently signed into ANY SeamlessAccess-enabled site, the user will not have to enter their sign in credentials again.